Towards annotation-efficient segmentation via image-to-image translation: Extensions and applications

 \section{Extensions and applications}

-Although we present work on two domains, P and A, we note that the proposed method can be easily extended to any greater number of domains.
-For example, if different types of pathology are known to be present in a medical image dataset, a domain-specific code (with a corresponding residual decoder) could be encoded for each pathology in addition to a neutral code with any pathology absent.
+Although we present work on two domains, P and A, the proposed method can be easily extended to any greater number of domains.
+For example, if different types of pathology are known to be present in a medical image dataset, a domain-specific code (with a corresponding residual decoder) could be encoded for each pathology in addition to a neutral code with all pathologies absent.
 Most interestingly, our image-to-image translation approach would allow any number of pathologies to be present in an image at a time, unlike for example the StarGAN multi-domain image-to-image translation architecture \cite{choi2018stargan}.
+This can be particularly useful for high-resolution histopathology imaging or x-ray multi-pathology segmentation.

-Finally, we note that there are many different data outside of medical imaging that can be split into P and A domains.
-For example, any material fault analysis, such as rust detection, microchip defects, or the decay of building facades can be expressed that way.
-Another interesting application may be the surveying of flood damage by learning the difference between pre-flood and post-flood urban aerial images.
-Extending the proposed method to more than two domains, one could explore such multi-domain problems as shadow segmentation where different times of day constitute different domains (with noon in A).
+Finally, we note that there are data outside of image segmentation that can be split into P and A domains.
+For example, in image registration problems where the dense deformation fields can be expressed based on the presence of tumors or morphological changes in the target images.